 A. If you are part-time student, then you pay by credit count as usual.
 If you are a full-time student and are taking it as part of your Fall or Spring semester then the price is included in your full-time tuition.

 Q. Why would anybody pick less than the full 3 credits?

 A. For some students they are taking the MGMT 399 class as part of finishing their degree and only need 1 or 2 upper level credits to graduate.
 Some students have limited internship hours and only qualify for a smaller number of credits.
 Some students are more interested in getting their current internship posted to their transcript and don’t want to pay for the extra credits.

 Q. MGMT 399 was the greatest course I ever had, can I do it again?

 A. Sure – up to a point.
 The limit is 6 credits no more than 3 per semester.
 You do need to think about your transcript.
-It is great to have 1 internship listed but does it do you better to have it listed again or would you be better served using your time to include another structured elective course and potentially improve your GPA?
+It is great to have 1 internship listed but how much value does it add for an additional internship course.
+Would you be better as an alternative to consider another structured elective course for an additional skill or to potentially improve your GPA?
 Contact your IS Advisor for advice.